Reduction Linocut Prints

 Let's face it, it's not uncommon for your hand to slip and accidentally carve an area you hadn't intended.
 Ideally, you will find the exact piece that you carved out and can glue it back into place.
 In lieu of that, though, you can get a scrap linoleum block and carve out a similarly shaped piece and glue it in.

 I've had the best luck with clear super glue.
-Surround the area around the repair with tape to protect it from any glue that might accidentally get on it.
+Surround the area around the repair with blue painters tape to protect it from any glue that might accidentally get on it.
 Put a drop or two of glue on a piece of a paper and dab a toothpick in it.
 Put a little glue on the block where you're making the repair and then some on the scrap you're putting into the hole.
-Then press the piece firmly in, wipe away any excess glue, cover it with a small piece of wax paper (to prevent anything else from sticking to the repair) and weigh it down with some heavy books.
-Let it sit until it's dry and then sand the repaired area with fine sand paper.
+Then press the piece firmly in (l like handling tiny lino pieces with small tweezers), wipe away any excess glue, cover it with a small piece of wax paper (to prevent anything else from sticking to the repair) and weigh it down with some heavy books.
+Let it sit until it's dry and then sand the repaired area with fine sandpaper.
 Leave the tape on while you're sanding to protect the surrounding areas of the block.

 Every once in a while, particularly as your layers in a reduction print start to add up, you wish you hadn't carved out a particular area so soon.
 Just because a print started off as a reduction, doesn't mean you can't get a second block and throw that into the mix.